NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

 used here.

-In order to build the PDF (but not the HTML) document, a full LaTeX distribution is also necessary, which is not installable with conda at this time, and whose installation may be specific to your system.
+In order to build the PDF (but not the HTML) document, a full LaTeX distribution is also necessary, such as TeX Live.

 The ``docs`` directory contains the root of the documentation.
 Running ``make html`` and ``make latexpdf`` there will create the HTML and PDF